Friday, January 31, 2025

 The LORD said, "It is because they have forsaken my law, which I set before them; they have not obeyed me or followed my law.
 Instead, they have followed the stubbornness of their hearts; they have followed the Baals, as their fathers taught them."

-A question is raised and answered: Why does this happen?
+In a catechetical style (Feinberg), Jeremiah asks questions and answers the.
+Why does this destruction occur?
 It is because Israel has turned away from God's law.

 Jeremiah 9:15-16, Scattered